wonsunahn/CS1632_Spring2024/exercises/5/README.md

    Expected output: [jpf_junit_buggy_run.txt](jpf_junit_buggy_run.txt).

 Minor details like elapsed time statistics can differ but the search output and the results output should look mostly similar.
+Don't forget to revert your instance type to InstanceType.IMPL after you are done.

 ## Resources